codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 The data and frequency of data shared is specified by your financial services provider.
 Please reach out to their representative if you have any concerns.

-#### Is Codat’s connection compatible with Sage 50 UK and Ireland?

-Codat smoothly connects to Sage 50 UK and Ireland versions, ensuring your financial data can be linked to your financial services provider smoothly.

 #### How quickly will financial data sync between Sage 50 and my provider once connected?

 The speed of sync depends on the volume and the types of data that are being synced.
 There is no exact estimate.